Northern Europe Cruises

 The fjords of Norway have long captured the imaginations of cruisers, with their vertiginous cliffs, cascading waterfalls and rolling green hills.
-Along with taking in the region’s breathtaking scenery, cruisers can also kayak in limpid salty waters, hike to snow-blanketed peaks and visit quaint red-roofed villages as they sail this incredible coastline.
+Along with taking in the region’s breathtaking scenery, those cruising around Northern Europe can also kayak in limpid salty waters, hike to snow-blanketed peaks and visit quaint red-roofed villages as they sail this incredible coastline.

 Catch a glimpse of the Northern Lights

 The northern lights can be seen from anywhere in the far northern hemisphere, but the best place to hunt for the dazzling natural phenomenon, also known as aurora borealis, remains in northern Norway.
 Norwegian cruise line Hurtigruten offers special astronomy voyages visiting the prime aurora zone, while Marella Cruises has a ‘Seeking the Northern Lights’ sailing that also takes in Flam, Geiranger and Olden.